 Choose your own personal ways to share with others.
 Don’t wait.
 Commit now to sharing your riches– whatever they are–with somebody else in someway.
 As I just said, a smile, time, money, food, giving away clothes you don’t need, lending an ear, volunteering to help another read or just reading to them, helping to raise awareness or funds are a few.
 Then there’s donate to schools, help children who don’t have the choice to better their lot, find ways to recognize both active military and veterans, and volunteer for community projects.
 Perhaps there’s a local school burdened with a tight budget and lots of kids who need to get educated–you could volunteer to be a reading assistant or make a donation to their budget shortfall.
 Food drives along with your local church or office whereby you can collect and help deliver.
 Visiting a local Veteran’s Hospital or a nursing home.
 Collecting one toy per week for a year for the Marine’s Toys for Tots campaign.
 Smiling and delivering the food, blankets, makeup, shampoo or anything else to help a local homeless shelter.
 Volunteering to read for the blind.
 Picking up garbage and depositing it appropriately as you take a walk.
 Noticing something great about someone and telling them you recognize it.
 Help someone achieve their goals through sharing and being generous.

 Decide what inspires your own personal brand of generosity.

 Why do you want to regularly be generous and share?
-Because 1) you give another human be-ing hope through the gift of caring and 2) you benefit as you create your own karma.
+Because 1) You give another human be-ing hope through your gift of caring, and 2) You benefit as you create your own karma.
 What goes around, comes around in ways you cannot begin to imagine.
 The sooner we all practice this in our own personal, unique ways–the better the world becomes.